ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 Check in a text editor that `scaffold_repmask.gff` has GFF format (9 columns).

-Load the masked genome `scaffold.fa.masked` ("Genomes" --> "Load from file") and the annotated repeats `scaffold_repmask.gff` ("File" --> "Load from file") in IGV.
+Load the masked genome `scaffold.fa.masked` ("Genomes" --> "Load from file") and the annotated repeats `scaffold_repmask.gff` ("File" --> "Load from file") into IGV.
 Zoom-in until you can see the nucleotides.

 **QB2.5:** Can you find an example of a soft-masked sequence based on the annotated repeats?
 Write its coordinates.